tomsjansons/rmc-opencode/project-description.md

 **State Reconstruction Behavior:**

-When the GitHub Actions cache is evicted or unavailable, the state manager will:
+On every run, the state manager:

-1. Fetch all PR review comments via GitHub API
+1. Fetches all PR review comments via GitHub API
-2. Parse each comment to extract the JSON assessment block
+2. Parses each bot comment to extract the `rmcoc` JSON block
-3. Reconstruct the review state with:
+3. Reconstructs the review state with:
    - Thread ID from comment ID
    - File path and line number from comment metadata
-   - Assessment data from the JSON block
+   - Assessment data from the `rmcoc` block
-   - Status set to 'PENDING' (reconciliation happens during re-review)
-4. Save the reconstructed state to cache
+   - Status determined by analyzing bot replies:
+     - **PENDING**: No bot replies or discussion ongoing
+     - **RESOLVED**: Bot posted `✅ **Issue Resolved**` or `rmcoc` block with `status: "RESOLVED"`
+     - **DISPUTED**: Bot replied without conceding (maintains position)
+     - **ESCALATED**: Bot posted `🔺 **Escalated to Human Review**` or `rmcoc` block with `status: "ESCALATED"`
+4. Collects all developer replies to track dispute history

 **Fallback Handling:**

-If a comment lacks a valid JSON assessment block:
+If a comment lacks a valid `rmcoc` block:

-- `finding`: Defaults to "Unknown issue"
-- `assessment`: Uses first 200 characters of comment body
-- `score`: Defaults to 5 (medium severity)

-Comments with default score (5) or missing findings are excluded from reconstructed state as they're likely not agent-generated review comments.
+- Comment is ignored and not included in state reconstruction
+- Only bot comments with valid `rmcoc` blocks are considered review findings

+**Deduplication:**

+The agent prevents duplicate comments using:

+- File path and line number matching
+- Fuzzy matching on finding text (50% significant word overlap threshold)
+- Stop word filtering to improve matching accuracy

 ##### `github_get_run_state()`

-- **Responsibility**: Retrieves the current review state from the GitHub Cache or reconstructs it from existing comment threads.
-It identifies which issues are "Pending," "Resolved," or "Disputed."
+- **Responsibility**: Reconstructs the current review state from existing comment threads by parsing `rmcoc` blocks.
+It identifies which issues are "Pending," "Resolved," "Disputed," or "Escalated."
 - **Signature**:
   ```ts
   github_get_run_state(): Promise<{